bencardoen/SubPrecisionContactDetection.jl/README.md

 - Reproducible: tests ensure backwards compatibility
 - Configurable: Can process deconvolved or raw images, with optional extra denoising
 - Rich: provides interpretable features for each detected contact
+- Confidence map for each voxel (each voxel has a p-value)

 ### Tutorial
 For a hands on tutorial see the [NanoScopyAI pages](https://github.com/NanoscopyAI/tutorial_mcs_detect/tree/main)